Selge: Remains

 The remains of the city consist mainly of parts of the encircling wall and of the acropolis.
 A few traces have survived of the gymnasium, the stoa, the stadium and the basilica.
 There are also the outlines of two temples, but the best conserved monument is the theater, restored in the 3rd century AD.
 Selge was the seat of a bishop; it remains a titular see of the Roman Catholic Church.

 Nearby

 Halfway on the road to Selge from the Pamphylian coastal plain, a well-preserved Roman Bridge crosses the deep Eurymedon valley.

 Bishopric

 Selge was a see of an ancient bishopric of the Roman province of Pamphylia Prima in the civil diocese of Asia which today survives only as a suppressed seat of the Patriarchate of Constantinople and a titular see of the Catholic Church.

 The Bishopric is documented in the Notitiae Episcopatuum of the Patriarchate of Constantinople until the fourteenth century.
-Its laps is probably due to the Islamic conquest of Turkey.
+Its lapse is probably due to the Islamic conquest of Turkey.

 Since the nineteenth century Selge has been counted among the titular archbishopric headquarters of the Catholic Church; the title has not been assigned since September 13, 1969.